 Work Year

 5.6 The work year for instructional faculty shall be 175 days.
-The work year for Disabled Student Programs and Services Specialists shall be 175 days or 197 days as specified in the employment contract.
+The work year for service faculty (Counseling, Library, DSPS, Instructional Design and Mental Health) shall be 175 days or 192 days as elected by the faculty member and specified in the employment contract.
 The employment contract/year will be based on the fiscal year, July 1st through June 30th.

-5.6.1 The work year for Counselors, Librarians, Instructional Designer and the Coordinator for Student Life and Leadership shall be 197 days.
-The initial schedule of workdays shall be developed by the Division Chair in consultation and by mutual agreement with each affected faculty member faculty.
-The appropriate Director or Dean (or Assistant Superintendent/Vice President Student Services for the Coordinator for Student Life and Leadership) has final approval of the schedule.
-If the Dean/ Director and the faculty member are unable to achieve a mutual agreement, the Dean shall determine the schedule consistent with the needs of the program.
+5.6.1 The initial schedule of workdays shall be developed by the Division Chair in consultation and by mutual agreement with each affected faculty member faculty.
+The assigned administrator has final approval of the schedule.
+If the assigned administrator and the faculty member are unable to achieve a mutual agreement, the assigned administrator shall determine the schedule consistent with the needs of the program.

 5.6.2 The District may extend the work year of an employee or employees beyond the number of days specified in this section on a day-by-day basis at the employee’s daily rate of pay.
 The District will notify the Exclusive Representative in advance if the work year of an employee or employees is to be extended.
 In an emergency situation, the Exclusive Representative will be notified as soon as practicable.

-5.6.3 The work week for all full-time faculty shall normally be forty (40) hours per week exclusive of overload and consisting of student contact (service or instruction), preparation, office hours, participation in college governance and professional growth.

-5.6.4 The District agrees to provide 1.8 FTE reassigned time to Academic Senate Council Leadership for the purpose of conducting senate business, managing curriculum, promoting and managing the assessment of student learning outcomes, and organizing faculty professional development.
+5.6.3 The District agrees to provide 1.8 FTE reassigned time to Academic Senate Council Leadership for the purpose of conducting senate business, managing curriculum, promoting and managing the assessment of student learning outcomes, and organizing faculty professional development.

 5.6.4.1 The District agrees to provide 0.2 additional FTE reassigned time to the Academic Senate Council Leadership for the purpose of conducting senate business for the Faculty Professional Development Coordinator position in their duties to support ongoing faculty growth and development.